barrel/barrel-dev-best-practices/languages/php.md

 [PHP tags](http://www.php.net/manual/en/language.basic-syntax.phptags.php)

-Do not use short open php tags.
+**Do not** use short open php tags.
 The best practice is to use the full `<?php` open tag verses the short open tag `<?`.
 This is because the abbreviated version requires `short_open_tag = On` in php.ini, and access to php.ini may not be available in the production environment.
+It also confuses servers since other markup and template languages like xml also use `<?` to open their document context.

+### Short open *echo* tags
 Use of the short echo tag, `<?=`, is permissable but can only be safely used on a server with PHP 5.4 or higher.
 If the feature is ever removed from php or a php downgrade is required, a global find a replace can be performed.
+We use this in the context of simple one-line echo statements only.
+All other cases should use the full php open tags with a corresponding `print` or `echo` call.

 ### Accidental whitespace